aws/aws-sdk-js-v3/lib/lib-dynamodb-data-mapper/CONTRIBUTING.md

 ### Utilities & Helpers

-Use `camelCase.ts` for reusable utility functions or internal helpers.
+Use **camelCase** for reusable utility functions or internal helpers.

 Examples: